Galaxywalk/galaxywalk.github.io/_pages/about.md

   - /about.html
 ---

-I am a the second year Ph.D. student at the School of Computer Science at Peking University, advised by Professor [Chenren Xu](https://soar.group/chenren/).
+I am a second year Ph.D. student at the School of Computer Science at Peking University, advised by Professor [Chenren Xu](https://soar.group/chenren/).
 My research interest lies in mobile computing, wireless sensing, and human-computer interaction.

 I received my B.S degree from the School of Physics at Peking University in 2022.
 Beyond my current research, I am also interested in the cross field of natural science and wireless networking -- how to learn from other fields and how to build better wireless sensing system for other fields.